FelixTheC/strongtyping/docs/validator.md

 - The `Validator` type is like Union you can join a type-hint and a validation function.
 - These works only when using with `match_typing`.
-- If the Validation fails then you will receive a `ValidationError` if the type doesn't match then you will receive a `TypeMisMatch`
+- If the Validation fails then you will receive a `ValidationError` if the type doesn't match then you will receive a `TypeMismatch`

 ### Usage
 - The first parameter of the `Validator` must be the `type` you're requiring